rebeccayilma/mankind-backend/order-service/README.md

 ### Validation Rules

 - **Cart Status**: Only ACTIVE carts can be converted to orders
-- **Address Ownership**: Both shipping and billing addresses must belong to the current user
+- **Address Ownership**: Shipping address must belong to the current user

 - **Coupon Validation**: Coupons must be validated before application
 - **Inventory Check**: Products must have sufficient inventory before marking as sold
 - **Shipping Value**: